jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 1. Write installation instructions into an "INSTALL.txt" file
 2. Using this file, write an "install.sh" script that works *for you*
 3. Turn this file into a "Dockerfile", test it on your machine
-4. If the Dockefile buildson your machine, it will biuld *anywhere*
+4. If the Dockefile builds on your machine, it will biuld *anywhere*
 5. Rejoice as you escape dependency hell and "works on my machine"

 Never again "worked in dev - ops problem now!"